pledge4plastics is a national campaign to recycle more plastics. Pledge now.

 ||Epsom & Ewell alone produces around 27,000 tonnes of household waste each year.|

 Across Surrey, work has taken place to avoid sending our non-recycled waste to landfill.
-Now only around 15% of Surrey's waste goes to landfill.
-In fact, none of Epsom & Ewell's waste goes to landfill any more.
-Waste that is not recycled is taken to an energy-from-waste plant in Kent and used as fuel to generate electricity.
+Now, our waste that is not recycled is taken to an energy-from-waste plant in Kent and used as fuel to generate electricity.